Printing Resources

 Requirements

-Generally, communications supporting or opposing a clearly identified candidate must state the name of the person who paid for the communication, but some communications must also list the organization’s top contributors.
+Generally, communications supporting or opposing a clearly identified candidate must state the name of the person or PAC who paid for the communication, but some communications must also list the organization’s top contributors.
 There are some exceptions to this requirements which are outlined on the Secretary of State's website.
 Some local governments may have additional requirements.

 Civil Penalties & Enforcement